 Hazard Economic Collapse Impact on Public A complete economic collapse would impact the entire population.
 A collapse would be characterized by extreme poverty and high unemployment.
 Normal daily activities would likely subside or stop completely.
 Malnutrition and famine may also affect the public.
-Impact on Responder The first responder community would be impacted by economic collapse.
-Crime, calls for medical assistance, and building fires would increase as the event occurred.
+Impact on The first responder community would be impacted by economic collapse.
+Crime, calls for medical assistance, and building fires Responder would increase as the event occurred.
 First responders would have to deal with an increased demand for service while staff and equipment resources may be depleted.
 Continuity of Operations Economic collapse may impact continuity of operations.
 Sustaining operations will be severely limited due to economic conditions.
 Without funding to build redundancies into systems, continuity would not occur.
-Delivery of Services Economic collapse would impact ability to deliver services.
-With a decreased tax-base to fund programs, agencies may not be able to continue to offer assistance.
-Property, Facilities, and Infrastructure Property, facilities, and infrastructure would all be negatively impacted by an economic collapse.
-Facilities would degrade from lack of repair and maintenance.
-Infrastructure such as roads and bridges may become unsafe for transportation, and power plants may be operated beyond their expected safe use age.
+Delivery of Economic collapse would impact ability to deliver services.
+With a decreased tax-base to fund programs, agencies may not be Services able to continue to offer assistance.
+Property, Property, facilities, and infrastructure would all be negatively impacted by an economic collapse.
+Facilities would degrade from Facilities, and lack of repair and maintenance.
+Infrastructure such as roads and bridges may become unsafe for transportation, and power Infrastructure plants may be operated beyond their expected safe use age.
 The number of abandoned properties would likely increase, leading to greater concerns for civil disturbances and criminal activity.
-Impact on Environment While the environment would not sustain a direct impact, it would be affected by lack of maintenance.
-Areas may become overgrown or unhealthy, since cities and towns could no longer fund environmental programs.
-Impact on State Economy Complete economic collapse would cause the economy of New Jersey to cease normal activities.
-Hyper-inflation and low production are results of an economic collapse.
+Impact on While the environment would not sustain a direct impact, it would be affected by lack of maintenance.
+Areas may become Environment overgrown or unhealthy, since cities and towns could no longer fund environmental programs.
+Impact on Complete economic collapse would cause the economy of New Jersey to cease normal activities.
+Hyper-inflation and low State Economy production are results of an economic collapse.
 Recovery from an economic collapse would take decades to occur.
 Full recovery from economic collapse may never occur.
-Public Confidence in the State's Governance Economic collapse would erode public trust in state government.
-This was witnessed during the Great Depression and the Great Recession.
-During these periods approval ratings fell to all-time lows and many elected officials were relieved of their duties.
+Public Economic collapse would erode public trust in state government.
+This was witnessed during the Great Depression and the Confidence in Great Recession.
+During these periods approval ratings fell to all-time lows and many elected officials were relieved of their the State's duties.
+Governance

-Table 9-17 Consequence Analysis - Fishing Failures
+Table 10.0-19 Consequence Analysis - Fishing Failures